-In his latest blog, Jason Oakley explains how our recent SME Survey has found that a majority of firms say their existing business bank can’t always support their borrowing needs.
+In our recent SME Survey we found that a majority of firms say their existing business bank can’t always support their borrowing needs

 If you’re a small business owner it’s likely that you are highly skilled in the industry that you operate in, be it manufacturing, retail, transport or any of the hundreds of sectors that make up the UK economy.